weka/csi-wekafs/charts/csi-wekafsplugin/README.md

 helm install csi-wekafsplugin csi-wekafs/csi-wekafsplugin --namespace csi-wekafsplugin --create-namespace [--set selinuxSupport=<off | mixed | enforced>]
 ```

-> **NOTE:** Since version 0.8.0, Weka CSI plugin supports installation on SELinux-enabled Kubernetes clusters
+> **NOTE:** As of version 0.8.0, the WEKA CSI plugin supports installation on Kubernetes clusters with SELinux enabled.
-> Refer to [SELinux Support & Installation Notes](https://github.com/weka/csi-wekafs/blob/master/selinux/README.md) for additional information
+> For more details, refer to the [SELinux Support & Installation Notes](https://github.com/weka/csi-wekafs/blob/master/selinux/README.md).

-> **NOTE:** Since version 0.7.0, Weka CSI plugin transitions to API-based deployment model which requires API
+> **NOTE:** Starting with version 0.7.0, the WEKA CSI plugin adopts an API-based deployment model.
-> connectivity and credentials parameters to be set in Storage Class.
+> This model requires API connectivity and the configuration of credential parameters within the Storage Class.
 >
-> Kubernetes does not allow storage class modification for existing volumes, hence the
+> Kubernetes does not support modifying the storage class of existing volumes.
-> recommended upgrade process is re-deploying new persistent volumes based on new storage class format.
+> Therefore, the recommended upgrade process involves re-deploying new persistent volumes using the updated storage class format.
 >
-> However, for sake of more convenient migration, a `legacySecretName` parameter can be set that will
+> To facilitate a smoother migration process, the legacySecretName parameter can be configured.
-> bind existing legacy volumes to a Weka cluster API and allow volume expansion.
+> This parameter binds existing legacy volumes to the Weka Cluster API, enabling volume expansion.

 ## Usage